Willy Adames Player Props: Brewers vs. Rockies

-The Milwaukee Brewers, including Willy Adames (.282 on-base percentage in past 10 games, 57 points below season-long percentage), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Wednesday at 8:40 PM ET.
+Willy Adames, with a slugging percentage of .242 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Colorado Rockies, with Connor Seabold on the hill, May 4 at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-4) against the Rockies.

 Willy Adames Game Info & Props vs. the Rockies